apache/comdev-events-site/source/_index.md

  * Provide technical information about our many Apache projects
  * Build developer and user communities

+Note that the [ASF Travel Assistance Committee](https://tac.apache.org/) provides financial assistance for selected ASF events, to those who would otherwise be unable to attend them.

 ## Upcoming Events

 <ul id="events">